/*

 <<goto "End_RunwayIncursion">>New York Approach has you.
 The controller has options.

-"Two-seven Echo Romeo, turn right heading 060, descend and maintain 3,000, cleared ILS Runway 6 approach, runway inspection complete.
-Advise intentions — we can give you the ILS 6, or the LDA-Z 19 is available, or divert Morristown if you prefer."
+"Two-seven Echo Romeo, turn right heading 060, descend and maintain 3,000.
+Runway inspection complete, runway 6 back in use.
+Advise intentions: I can give you the ILS Zulu 6 again, the RNAV X Runway 6 is available if you'd rather have the boxes fly it, or Morristown if you prefer."

 <<if $fuelStress>>